-Finance, 5th ed; Groppelli, Ehsan Nikbakht; Barron's Inc 2006, Chapter 1, pp. 3-4
+Finance, 5th ed; Groppelli, EhsanNikbakht; Barron's Inc 2006, Chapter 1, pp. 3-4

-21. Define risk.
+20. Define risk.
 How can risk be measured?

-Risk can be defined as the statistical possibility of incurring financial losses, above and beyond expected, as changes occur in the environment (market rates, firms in distress, fraud, etc) used in transaction valuation, processing, accounting, etc.Risk and return are the foundations upon which rational and intelligent investment decisions are made.
+Risk and return are the foundations upon which rational and intelligent investment decisions are made.
 Broadly speaking, risk is a measure of the volatility, or uncertainty of returns, and returns are the expected receipts or cash flows anticipated from any investment.

 The following example may help explain the meaning of risk.
 Everyone knows that deposits at a savings bank are safer than money bet on a horse race.
 Bank deposits yield a steady but low rate of interest year by year and are insured by the Federal Deposit Insurance Corporation (FDIC).
 There is a high degree of confidence that these returns and the original deposit will be paid back.
 The returns from bank deposits don't fluctuate very much, and for this reason they are considered to be safe and to have a low degree of risk.
-On the other hand, when people gamble they don't know the outcome.
+On the other hand, when people gamble, they don't know the outcome.
 They may win big, but they can also lose everything.
 Returns from horse betting are highly uncertain, very volatile, and subject to a high degree of risk.
 When two investments yield the same returns, the final choice will be based on the evaluation of the riskiness of each project.
 The project having the lower risk will be selected.